luann8331/opensage-adk/docs/wiki/developer_guide/Sandboxes.md

 The `opensandbox` backend is currently **under development**.

-Use OpenSandbox as the execution provider while keeping the same OpenSage sandbox abstractions.
+Use OpenSandbox as the execution provider while keeping the same OpenSage-ADK sandbox abstractions.

 This backend is selected with: